turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 #### ShaderInterop
 [[Header]](../WickedEngine/ShaderInterop.h)
 Shader Interop is used for declaring shared structures or values between C++ Engine code and shader code.
-There are several ShaderInterop files, prefixed by the subsystem they are used for to keep them minimal and more readable: <br/>
+There are several ShaderInterop files, postfixed by the subsystem they are used for to keep them minimal and more readable: <br/>
 [ShaderInterop_BVH.h](../WickedEngine/ShaderInterop_BVH.h) <br/>
 [ShaderInterop_EmittedParticle.h](../WickedEngine/ShaderInterop_EmittedParticle.h) <br/>
 [ShaderInterop_FFTGenerator.h](../WickedEngine/ShaderInterop_FFTGenerator.h) <br/>